Session Americana: History

-The band released four albums and continued their Lizard Lounge residency until slowing down concert appearances in late 2009 following Cavanaugh and Kimball’s move to Ireland for 2009-2010.
+The band released four albums and continued their Lizard Lounge residency until slowing down concert appearances in late 2009 following Cavanaugh and Kimball’s move to Ireland for 2009–2010.
 They reunited for a concert in October 2009 at the Brattle Theatre in Cambridge, MA, alongside Buffalo Tom’s Bill Janovitz, and again for a tour in Ireland in May 2010.
 On Kimball and Cavanaugh's return to Boston, the band started playing again regularly and have been back to Europe every year since, spending a total of seven weeks there in 2015.
 In 2015 they also outgrew the Lizard Lounge and started selling out venues like the Oberon Theater in Harvard Square as well as doing more extensive touring nationwide and playing festivals all over the country and in Europe.

 From the fall of 2010 the band worked without Sean Staples, who suffered a voice injury, and for five years evolved into more of a collective.
-Jefferson Hamer, Laura Cortese, Duke Levine, Jimmy Ryan (musician), Adam Moss, Alec Spiegelman, and Jason Anick have all been in "seat 6" since then, with Laura, Adam, and Jefferson doing the bulk of the gigs.
-January 2016 marked another turning point when Jefferson and the band wrote and recorded a new album Great Shakes in Kimon's house using Jefferson's engineering skills and an extensive collection of gear.
-It was the first SA album completely conceived as a six-piece band and Jefferson has been playing almost all the shows since then.
+Jefferson Hamer, Laura Cortese, Duke Levine, Jimmy Ryan, Adam Moss, Alec Spiegelman, and Jason Anick have all been in "seat 6" since then, with Laura, Adam, and Jefferson doing the bulk of the gigs.
+January 2016 marked another turning point when Jefferson and the band wrote and recorded a new album, Great Shakes, in Kimon's house using Jefferson's engineering skills and an extensive collection of gear.
+It was the first Session Americana album completely conceived as a six-piece band and Jefferson has been playing almost all the shows since then.